ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-07-28-GPUServerBuild.md

 My major reasons for choosing 2080Ti x 4 over 4090 x1 are as follows:

 1. The FP32 performance in this build has a huge drop, but [networks rarely need full FP32 accuracy](https://pytorch.org/blog/what-every-user-should-know-about-mixed-precision-training-in-pytorch/#:~:text=It%E2%80%99s%20rare%20that%20networks%20need%20this%20much%20numerical%20accuracy.).
 Instead, the bottleneck is usually the VRAM size when training large networks.
-1. I want and like the **88**GB VRAM in this build. :heart_eyes_cat:
+2. I want and like the **88**GB VRAM in this build. :heart_eyes_cat:
-1. Training with lower precision is still the trend and lots of interesting research is going on in this field.
+3. Training with lower precision is still the trend and lots of interesting research is going on in this field.

->  Some time stamps
->
-> - In *2018*, NVIDIA released an extension for PyTorch called [Apex](https://github.com/NVIDIA/apex), which contained *Automatic Mixed Precision* (AMP)
-> - In *2020*, AMP became a core function [*torch.cuda.amp*](https://pytorch.org/docs/stable/amp.html) in PyTorch since version 1.6.
-> - In *2023*, the latest NVIDIA H100 even added support for FP8

 4. Federated learning is one of my research interests.
 Having multiple GPUs can help me set up a virtual training/benching environment in one machine.
 5. Last but not least, it's cheaper.

+>  Some major time stamps
+>
+>  - In *2018*, NVIDIA released an extension for PyTorch called [Apex](https://github.com/NVIDIA/apex), which contained *Automatic Mixed Precision* (AMP).
+>  - In *2020*, AMP became a core function [torch.cuda.amp](https://pytorch.org/docs/stable/amp.html) in PyTorch since version 1.6.
+>
+>  - In *2023*, the latest NVIDIA H100 even added support for FP8.
+[NVIDIA Hopper: H100 And FP8 Support (lambdalabs)](https://lambdalabs.com/blog/nvidia-hopper-h100-and-fp8-support).

 ## Motherboard